PelionIoT/mbed-cloud-sdk-javascript/examples/README.md

 ### Remoting

 __Note:__ Some of the Node examples utilise a webhook server which must be publicly visible.
-If development is being done using http://localhost, you can use tunnelling software such as [ngrok](https://ngrok.com/) to expose your deveopment server publicly.
+If development is being done using http://localhost, you can use tunnelling software such as [ngrok](https://ngrok.com/) to expose your development server publicly.

 ### Examples